 As this rule will apply to all companies, no single company will be disadvantaged by this change, provided it is adopted by all countries.
 Hence, any country that refuses to adopt it or, if it is adopted, refuses to enforce it should be subject to a boycott or economic sanctions, for otherwise it will encourage companies to shift their operations to that country in order to continue operating in the tyrannical manner in which many of them presently do.

 Of course, this proposal will be fought tooth and nail by most corporate rulers and owners as an intolerable infringement and interference in the affairs of privately-owned companies.
-But the long and difficult road to democracy, as well as equal rights for all people, was likewise marked by adversity, numerous difficulties, and sometimes bloody conflicts, in order to wrest power from the privileged few for the benefit of the many.
+But the long and difficult road to democracy, including equal rights for all people, was likewise marked by adversity, numerous difficulties, and sometimes bloody conflicts, in order to wrest power from the privileged few for the benefit of the many.
 If we want to continue living in truly democratic societies, and not mere empty shells whose legal and political systems are in reality controlled by tyrannical corporations, then the difficulty of the endeavour should not discourage us from taking up the struggle.

-It is time for the people of the world to rise up and stand united against corporate tyranny, as our forbears rose up and defeated or overthrew the tyranny of monarchy, communism, fascism, racism, and other forms of totalitarian or non-democratic government.
+It is time for the people of the world to rise up and stand united against corporate tyranny, as our forebears rose up and defeated or overthrew the tyranny of monarchy, communism, fascism, racism, and other forms of totalitarian or non-democratic government.
 We must cease listening to the many advocates of free-market capitalism, those knavish and scurrilous aiders and abettors of corporate tyranny, who have urged non-interference and giving free rein to corporations as the surest way to reach the promised land of economic plenty for all.
-This free-market utopia is just as much a delusion as that entertained by the communists and socialists, for it begets a system that primarily rewards the wealthy at the expense of everyone else.
+This free-market utopia is just as much a delusion as the one envisioned by the communists and socialists, for it begets a system that primarily rewards the wealthy at the expense of everyone else.
 It is only by standing up to corporate tyranny that we will be able to break free from the bonds of corporate serfdom, in which more and more of the world’s population is increasingly being subjugated and enslaved.

 The Good Society by Robert N. Bellah, Richard Madsen, William M. Sullivan, Ann Swidler, and Steven M. Tipton, pp. 70-71.
 Alfred A. Knopf, New York, 1992.